HACCP Documentation: The Retention Rules UK Inspectors Apply

 Regardless of your business size, certain records are non-negotiable.
 Your hazard analysis document should identify all potential biological, chemical, and physical hazards at each step of your food handling process.
 This isn't a one-time exercise — you need to review it whenever you change menus, suppliers, equipment, or processes.

 Your food safety management system documentation should include procedures for cleaning, pest control, staff training, supplier approval, and allergen management.
-Many smaller businesses use the Food Standards Agency's Safer Food Better Business pack or similar systems, which provide ready-made documentation structures.
+Many smaller businesses use the Food Standards Agency's Safer Food Better Business pack, which provides ready-made documentation structures.
 These are perfectly acceptable to inspectors provided you actually use them and keep the diary pages completed.

 Daily, Weekly, and Periodic Monitoring Records